SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_f5e6cf5e-bd9f-4caf-9098-fe4a9e0aeaa0_do_not_edit_manually.md

     Detects a listing of systemd environment variables.
 This command could be used to do reconnaissance on a compromised host.

     - **Effort:** elementary

+??? abstract "Logonui Wrong Parent"

+    Logonui.exe is a file associated with the Logon user interface.
+The login user interface is an essential part of the Windows operating system.
+It doesn't only make it easy for the user to log in to the PC but also determines whether the user has logged in and logged out correctly and makes it easy to switch between users.
+This rule checks if the parent of this process is a legitimate one or not.

+    - **Effort:** intermediate

+??? abstract "Lsass Wrong Parent"

+    Lsass ensures the identification of users (domain users or local users).
+Domain users are identified based on information in the Active Directory.
+Local users are identified based on information from the Security Account Manager (SAM) local database.
+This rule checks if the parent of this process is a legitimate one or not.

+    - **Effort:** intermediate

+??? abstract "MMC Spawning Windows Shell"

+    Detects a Windows command line executable started from MMC process

+    - **Effort:** intermediate

+??? abstract "MMC20 Lateral Movement"

+    Detects MMC20.Application Lateral Movement; specifically looks for the spawning of the parent MMC.exe with a command line of "-Embedding" as a child of svchost.exe.

+    - **Effort:** intermediate

+??? abstract "MOFComp Execution"

+    Detects rare usage of the Managed Object Format (MOF) compiler on Microsoft Windows.
+This could be abused by some attackers to load WMI classes.

+    - **Effort:** intermediate

+??? abstract "MS Office Product Spawning Exe in User Dir"

+    Detects an executable in the users directory started from Microsoft Word, Excel, Powerpoint, Publisher or Visio.
+This is a common technique used by attackers with documents embedding macros.
+It requires Windows command line logging events.

+    - **Effort:** intermediate

 ??? abstract "MSBuild Abuse"